finnito/Science/content/12phy/as91523/1-wave-basics.md

 ---

+## Mahi Tuatahi

+You have 15min max!

+1. Collect a handout
+2. Glue it in
+3. Complete Q1-6 in the Waves Calculations section

+---

 ## Pulses & Reflection {.c2}

 - Wave pulses that travel down a medium can be reflected by a _fixed point_ (e.g. wall).